Tool models and flexible pick orientation¶

 No rotation: The tool does not tolerate any rotational flexibility about Z. An example would be an asymmetric tool (below right).

 A tool with a passive hinge is well suited for picking tilted objects from deep bins, while tilting the robot flange as little as possible.
-Minimizing robot flange tilt is associated with the following advantages:
+Minimizing robot flange tilt is associated with the advantages mentioned here.

 The passive hinge also increases the likelihood of successfully extracting a grasped part from the bin.
 When a part to pick is partially blocked or constrained by surrounding bin parts, the passive hinge motion allows the grasped part to move around them during bin extraction in a way that the grasp is more likely to be maintained.